About zoning bylaws

 Your local council may also consult with interested agencies before it makes a decision.
 After hearing everyone’s concerns, council may decide to pass, change or reject the proposed bylaw.
 If it decides to make some changes, it may also decide to hold another public meeting.

 Once council has passed the bylaw, it must give notice of the bylaw’s passing within 15 days.
-Any person or public body that meets certain requirements may, not later than 20 days after the notice of the passing of the bylaw is given, appeal to the OLT by filing a notice of appeal with the municipal clerk, accompanied by the fee required by the OLT.
+Generally, any qualifying person or public body that meets certain requirements may, not later than 20 days after the notice of the passing of the bylaw is given, appeal to the OLT by filing a notice of appeal with the municipal clerk, accompanied by the fee required by the OLT

 How zoning bylaws are evaluated